Conformal nets II: conformal blocks: Conformal nets

 Given a circle $S$, note that an $S$-sector of $\cala$ is \emph{not} the same thing as an $\cala(S)$-module.
 Every $\cala(S)$-module admits the structure of an $S$-sector of $\cala$, but the converse does not always hold.
 However, we will see later that for conformal nets with finite index those two notions do agree.
 The same will also hold for any closed 1-manifold $M$.

-\begin{definition} Let $S$ be a circle, and let $I_1, I_2, I_3, I_4\subset S$ be intervals that are arranged so that each $I_i\cap I_{i+1}$ (cyclic numbering) is a singe point.
+\begin{definition} Let $S$ be a circle, and let $I_1, I_2, I_3, I_4\subset S$ be intervals that are arranged so that each $I_i\cap I_{i+1}$ (cyclic numbering) is a single point.
 A conformal net \emph{has finite index} if the bimodule

 is dualizable. \end{definition}

 For the definition of dualizability of bimodules see~\cite[\secDualizability]{BDH(Dualizability+Index-of-subfactors)}.

 \begin{lemma}\cite[\lemHS]{BDH(nets)} Let $S$, $I_1$, $I_2,\ldots,I_4$ be as above, and let $\bar S$, $\bar I_1,\ldots,\bar I_4$ be the same manifolds with the reverse orientation.
 Let $\cala$ be a conformal net with finite index.
 Then the dual of the bimodule ${}_{\cala(I_1\cup I_3)}H_0(S)_{\cala(I_2\cup I_4)^\op}$ is